 The legal needs of our community at times exceed our capacity.
 While the need for legal aid grows, funding has not kept pace with the high cost of living in the area, and this has made it difficult to recruit and retain staff, including attorneys.
 The 2020-2021 increase in Title IIIB funding for senior legal services has helped to address retention issues but is insufficient to support increased staffing.
-The one- time allotment of OARR funds allowed us to hire a temporary attorney to keep pace with the demand.
-Once OARR funds were exhausted, we were forced to scale back our staffing and outreach efforts.
-Our strategies for addressing this reduction in our capacity to meet the legal demands of our community have been to utilize pro bono (volunteer) attorneys, to emphasize preventative education, and to identify new funding sources.
+The one-time allotment of OARR funds has allowed us to hire a temporary attorney to keep pace with the demand.
+However, once OARR funds are exhausted, we will be forced to scale back our staffing and caseload unless other funding sources are identified.
+Our strategies for addressing this repeated fluctuation in our ability to meet the legal demands of our community have been to utilize pro bono (volunteer) attorneys, to emphasize preventative education, and to identify new funding sources that can increase our capacity.

 Transportation has also been an issue for seniors accessing legal services.
 Many older adults living in San Mateo County do not have access to a vehicle and do not take public transit because of the impact on their extremely limited fixed monthly income.
 Depending on where they live in San Mateo County, public transportation can also be extremely time-consuming.
 Individuals with disabilities, in addition to their income considerations, often do not have the physical capacity to drive or take public transportation.
 Although we can address some legal issues remotely, some cases require us to file court documents with the client's "wet" signatures.
 Even in the cases that can proceed with electronic signatures, some older adults are not tech savvy enough to electronically sign documents.
 Sending documents via mail for clients to sign is not always viable due to statutory deadlines.
 Older adults seeking help with a legal issue often request in-person meetings.
-In response, our attorney often meets with prospective clients at their home.
+In response, our attorneys and project coordinator often meet with prospective clients at their home.
+We have also increased our presence in the community by establishing in-person clinics at community and senior centers throughout San Mateo County.
+These in-person clinics allow us to cut down on transportation issues by reaching out to individuals at a place closer to their home.
+We can make them aware of our offering of legal services and follow up with them at their home if we learn that transportation would be an issue.